 Having Workers' Compensation Insurance Benefits Your Business

+If you do business in Canada, you may be wondering if you need to have Workers' Compensation insurance there.
 In most cases, if you have any employees, the answer is yes, which means you have to register your business with your provincial Workers' Compensation Board (WCB) and pay Workers' Compensation Insurance (WCI) premiums based on your industry classification.

 The Alternative Is Worse